Introducing a faster, data-fueled marketing mindset

-For the curious readers out there, the question on your minds may be whether the default, linear trendline is the best to use for predicting profit.
+For the curious readers out there, the question on your mind may be whether the default, linear trendline is the best to use for predicting profit.

 You may even try out a few more trendlines and discover that the R-squared (a measure of the fit of the equation to your data) improves with other equations, raising the profile of this question even more.

 While the marketing adage of “it depends” applies again in selecting the best trendline, another marketing adage is useful as a response: KISS (keep it simple, stupid).
-If you are not a statistician or a math enthusiast, your best bet is to use the simpler trendlines (linear).
+If you are not a statistician or a math enthusiast, your best bet is to use the simpler trendlines – which is the linear one.

 Using the MAPE to compare the different trendline-based models here shows that, while the linear and exponential models are not the most accurate in any case, they are the most consistent.

-As a final note, check out this list of other questions that can prove useful for ensuring your prediction analysis is formed on solid ground:
+As a final note, check out this list of additional questions that can prove useful for ensuring your prediction analysis is formed on solid ground:

 - Are you considering the influences of time?

-Most marketers are aware of the influences of seasonality being a reason for which predictions can break down, but the lifecycle of your app/campaign/audience/creative can also influence the ability of your model to make accurate predictions.
+- Most marketers are aware of the influences of seasonality being a factor for which predictions can break down, but the lifecycle of your app/campaign/audience/creative can also influence the ability of your model to make accurate predictions.

-Adding another piece to the pie: Predicting in-app ad LTV
+Adding another piece to the puzzle: Predicting in-app ad LTV

 Even developers who had been completely reliant on in-app purchases (IAP) have started monetizing with ads.
 As a result, we can see that many apps are now successfully combining both revenue streams to maximize their users’ LTV.

-For example, look no further than King’s Candy Crush, or Rovio’s Angry Birds 2.
+For example, look no further than King’s Candy Crush.

-Revenue actively generated by a user who spends money to purchase in-game or in-app currency, special items or extra services, or a paid subscription.
+- In-app purchases/subscription LTV: Revenue actively generated by a user who purchases in-game or in-app currency, special items, extra services, or a paid subscription.

 The data challenge

-- Some ad networks pay for actions (install, click) rather than impressions, confusing things even further
+- Some ad networks pay for actions (install, click) rather than impressions, complicating things even further.

-- When working with commonly used mediation platforms that offer user-level ad revenue, the number remains an estimate; the underlying ad networks often don’t share this data with them (usually leading to a division of generated revenue to users who viewed the impressions)
+- When working with commonly used mediation platforms that offer user-level ad revenue, the number remains an estimate.
+The underlying ad networks often don’t share this data,usually leading to a division of generated revenue to users who viewed the impressions)